samvera/hydra-derivatives/README.md

    obj.save
 ```

-Then when you call `obj.create_derivatives` a new datastream, called 'thumbnail' will have been created, with a downsized image in it.
+Then when you call `obj.create_derivatives` two new datastreams, 'thumbnail' and 'content_medium', will have been created with downsized images in them.

 We recommend you run `obj.create_derivatives` in a background worker, because some derivative creation (especially videos) can take a long time.